 Labor union leaders are responsible for implementing measures that protect workers' rights, like health and safety initiatives and job protection.

 It sounds like a noble profession, so, why the low ratings?
-Not only has union membership has fallen 10% since 1983, according to the BLS, less than half of Americans surveyed in a recent study by Research Gate believe that unions represent the interests of their entire membership, not just union leaders.
+Not only has union membership has fallen 10% since 1983, according to the BLS, less than half of Americans surveyed in a recent study believe that unions represent the interests of their entire membership, not just union leaders.

 Gallup reports that 64% of Americans view labor unions favorably, versus 32% who don’t, but labor union leaders are held in pretty low favor by most Americans.
 Salaries for union leaders vary by their represented vocation, but as chief executives they're typically earning over $100,000.

 Lawyers get a bad rap in movies and on television for using less than scrupulous methods to win important victories for their clients.
 Take the movie "Liar Liar" starring Jim Carrey, where a lawyer has to go 24 hours without telling a single lie and finds it impossible to do so.

 It may then come as no surprise that less than a quarter of Americans think that lawyers maintain high standards for honesty and ethics.

 Still, lawyers work hard and many of them try to do the best by their clients.
 The job outlook for this field is expected to grow by 6% in the next 10 years.
 The median salary for a lawyer is $120,910 per year but can go much higher in metropolitan areas.